alepulver/game-catalog-builder/docs/how-it-works.md

   user-editable fields + provider enrichment fields.
 - Enriched outputs include a small set of provider score fields normalized to 0–100 where possible:
   - `Score_RAWG_100`, `Score_IGDB_100`, `Score_SteamSpy_100`, `Score_HLTB_100`
+- Enriched outputs also include a small set of computed “signals” (Phase 1):
+  - Reach: `Reach_SteamSpyOwners_*` (parsed from SteamSpy owners ranges)
+  - Reach (critics): `Reach_IGDBAggregatedRatingCount` (when IGDB aggregated ratings exist)
+  - Ratings: `CommunityRating_Composite_100`, `CriticRating_Composite_100` (uses Steam/RAWG Metacritic + IGDB aggregated rating when present)
+  - Production: `Production_Tier` (optional; driven by `data/production_tiers.yaml` when present)
+  - Now (current interest): `Now_SteamSpyPlayers2Weeks`, `Now_SteamSpyPlaytimeAvg2Weeks`, `Now_SteamSpyPlaytimeMedian2Weeks`

+## Production tier mapping (AAA/AA/Indie)

+`Production_Tier` is driven by a simple, project-specific mapping file:

+- `data/production_tiers.yaml` maps exact `Steam_Publishers` / `Steam_Developers` names to a coarse tier.
+- You can update/extend the mapping automatically from an existing enriched CSV using Wikipedia lookups:
+  - Dry-run (prints suggestions + logs details):
+    - `python run.py production-tiers data/output/Games_Enriched.csv`
+  - Apply updates (adds new entries; does not overwrite existing tiers by default):
+    - `python run.py production-tiers data/output/Games_Enriched.csv --apply`

+Notes:
+- This tool is intentionally conservative: if Wikipedia suggests a different tier for an existing entry, it logs a conflict and keeps your YAML unless you pass `--update-existing`.
+- By default it also ensures completeness: after trying Wikipedia for the most frequent unknown entities, it fills all remaining publishers/developers from the CSV with `Unknown` so nothing is blank.
+- Network access is required.
+Wikipedia responses are cached under:
+  - pageviews: `data/cache/wiki_pageviews_cache.json`
+  - summaries: `data/cache/wiki_summary_cache.json`
+- Steam publisher/developer lists are stored as JSON arrays in a CSV cell (e.g. `["Company, Inc."]`), so company suffix punctuation remains intact.

 ## Logs (how to read them)